Residential Real Estate

 New Jersey’s Economic Drivers:

-The economy is strengthening, and Interest rates at the end of June fall slightly to around 4.53% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at just over the 4% mark.
-Five-year arms are just under the 3.875% range.
+- The economy is adjusting, and average Interest rates are just under 3% for a 30-year conventional mortgage (we are actually seeing rates close to 2.5% in some cases).
+A fifteen-year conventional mortgage rests at just over the 2.5% mark.
+Five-year arms are just under the 3% range.

 National Job Front: